BlueWorld1/twitch-vod-downloader/README.md

 - package-lock.json
 - youtube-dl.exe

-If it's not the case, make sure youtube-dl and ffmpeg are installed and available in your $PATH, and adapt `const command = ...` in the function `saveVodToDisk`
+If it's not the case, make sure youtube-dl and ffmpeg are installed and available in your $PATH.

 ## How to use
 Simply run the main.js file using node.js